 This is a partial directory of Canadian trans activists.
-The first biographies were added in December 2020 and I will be uploading more as they become available.
-This is a big project and it may take some time before your favourite activist is listed, but in time I hope it will be reasonably comprehensive.
+The first biographies were added in December 2020 and I will be uploading more as I find the time.
+This is a big project and it may take a while before the directory will be reasonably comprehensive.
 These biographies are not exhaustive, but are an introduction to the trans folks working (or who have worked) for our community.

 Contributions to the directory in the form of corrections or people I should know about would be appreciated.
 If submitting a bio, whenever possible include a birth date (and date of death, if applicable), education, profession, major accomplishments, and place(s) in Canada where active.
 These are guidelines only.
 I realize it’s a challenge finding biographical information.